 This provides a tremendous professional opportunity for dental hygienists, both as employees and team members, to discuss the technologies and services their office has available.

-Dental Hygienists: Discussing Short-Term Orthodontics from the Hygiene Chair
+Dental Hygienists: Discussing Short-Term Ortho from the Hygiene Chair

 Advances in technology and orthodontic materials make it easier than ever for patients to get the smile they’ve always wanted.
 Many patients with crooked teeth feel that their smile has an adverse impact on their life they can often feel trapped or a lack of self-confidence.
 They may wish for straighter teeth but are not motivated to see an orthodontist because they are not interested in a long treatment schedule.
 Plus, providing short-term orthodontics such as Six Months Smiles can be a more affordable option than comprehensive ortho, aligner treatment, veneers, or other anterior aesthetic restorations.

-Short-term ortho can be an attractive option for patients who aren’t interested in having braces or aligners for over a year – with short-term ortho; patients can have the results they’re looking for in just a few short months.
+Short-term ortho can be an attractive option for patients who aren’t interested in having braces or aligners for over a year.
+Patients can have the results they’re looking for in just a few short months.

 Given that in today's climate, people are increasingly interested in quick results, suggesting short-term ortho means giving your patients options that pique their desires and interests.
 For this reason, case acceptance is usually much higher for short term ortho than for full-mouth treatment.